 How many marriages are being broken by one spouse’s breakneck schedule?
 How many parent-child relationships are damaged by a parent who is never around, distracted by a “leadership calling” believed to be from God?
 How many men and women in leadership have moral failings due a dryness of spirit that resulted from a work schedule that squeezed out every available moment for activities that built their reputations and left nothing that refreshed their souls?

 Whether through pride or fear, we are doing ourselves to death.
-If the logic formula is true, then we must conclude that whatever work God calls us to do, and whatever leadership role he has called us to assume, he does so with the expectation that we can carry out that work with excellence within a time commitment that will not detract from a flourishing and healthy life.
-If our life is out of balance and our relationships are becoming unhealthy as a result, we are not doing God’s will, no matter how much fruit we seem to be producing for the kingdom of God.
+If the logic formula is true, then we must conclude that whatever work God calls us to do.
+Whatever leadership role he has called us to assume, he does so with the expectation that we can carry out that work with excellence within a time commitment that will not detract from a flourishing and healthy life.
+If our lives are out of balance and our relationships are becoming unhealthy, we are not doing God’s will, no matter how much fruit we seem to be producing for the kingdom of God.
 That is a sobering reality for many, perhaps most, of us.

 A Call to Action

-Will you examine your life according to this A, B, C formula?
-Will you acknowledge the sin that may be lurking in your driven-ness to succeed?
+Will you examine your life using this A, B, C formula?
+Will you acknowledge the sin lurking in your drivenness to succeed?

-I encourage you to sit with your spouse or close friend and define what a flourishing and healthy life would look like.
-Identify the time commitments you would you need to make to each area to achieve it.
-Then ask God to give you a vision for a new approach to your work that aligns with his intent for you to live in healthy relationships and know the ‘life in all its fullness’ for which he created you.
+I encourage you to sit with your spouse or close friend and define a flourishing and healthy life.
+Identify the time commitments you would need to make to each area to achieve it.
+Then, ask God to give you a vision for a new approach to your work that aligns with his intent to live in healthy relationships and know the ‘life in all its fullness’ for which he created you.

-R. Scott Rodin is Senior Consultant/Chief Strategy Officer for The Focus Group.
-Over the past thirty-eight years Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning and board development.
-Be sure to read Dr. Rodin’s newest book is titled, The Greater Mission.
+R. Scott Rodin is the Senior Consultant/Chief Strategy Officer for The Focus Group.
+Over the past thirty-eight years, Scott Rodin has helped hundreds of organizations improve their effectiveness in leadership, fund development, strategic planning, and board development.
+Be sure to read Dr. Rodin’s newest book titled The Greater Mission.